The Portrait

 We meet George Villiers here in around 1619 aged 26 or 27.
 He had been King James I’s favourite since 1615 and had already amassed significant land, fortune and titles.
 He was a powerful figure in national politics and had been made a Knight of the Order of the Garter in 1616, and a Privy Councillor in 1617.

 This painting dates from about 1619 and has previously been attributed to the portrait artist Cornelius Johnson.
 After recent research, we now think it is more likely to have been painted by Paul van Somer, an artist from Antwerp in modern day Belgium.
 Van Somer moved to London in late 1616 and worked there until his death in 1622.
 He painted a full-length portrait of Queen Anne of Denmark in 1617 and one of her husband King James I the following year.
 He also painted many other courtiers during his time in London.
-In 1619, he was attended Anne of Denmark’s funeral as her ‘picture-maker’.
+In 1619, he attended Anne of Denmark’s funeral as her ‘picture-maker’.
 He was paid between £25 and £30 for a full-length portrait, the equivalent of about £5,000 to £6,000 today.
 Pin on Pinterest

 Is this really the face of Villiers?